327th Infantry Regiment

 The 327th Infantry Regiment (Bastogne Bulldogs) is an infantry regiment of the 101st Airborne Division (Air Assault) of the United States Army.
-During World War II, the 327th was a glider-borne regiment of the 101st Airborne Division.
-It fought during World War I as part of the 82nd Division.
+During World War I it fought as part of the 82nd Division.
+In World War II, the 327th was a glider-borne regiment of the 101st Airborne Division.
 It has also been deployed in the Vietnam War, Gulf War, and most recently to Iraq and Afghanistan.
 The song "Glider Rider" describes (humorously) some of the slights that glider-borne troops felt they received from the Army during World War II; though the regiment's public fame rose with the 1949 movie Battleground about the Siege of Bastogne in late 1944.